 - “The glass ceiling operates so that although all applicants may be welcomed by the firm at entry levels, when it comes to powerful managerial and executive positions, there are limits, generally unstated, on the number of women and nonwhites welcomed or even tolerated.
 Women may be doing better at getting top management positions than minorities, but they still lag well behind men” (McNamee and Miller 2013:196).

 - Jalalzai, Farida.
 2013.
-Shattered, Cracked or Firmly Intact?: Women and the Executive Glass Ceiling Worldwide.
-Oxford, United Kingdom: Oxford University Press.
+Shattered, Cracked or Firmly Intact?
+Women and the Executive Glass Ceiling Worldwide.
+New York: Oxford University Press.

 - Ryan, Michelle K. 2007.
 Managing Diversity and the Glass Cliff.
 London: Chartered Institute of Personnel and Development.

 - Williams, Christine L. 2013.
 “The Glass Escalator, Revisited: Gender Inequality in Neoliberal Times, SWS Feminist Lecturer.”
 Gender & Society 27(5):609–29. doi:10.1177/0891243213490232.

 - Where did the term “glass ceiling” originate? – Cornell University – Catherwood Library: ilr.cornell.edu

 Connell, R. W. 1987.
 Gender and Power: Society, the Person, and Sexual Politics.
 Stanford, CA: Stanford University Press.

 McNamee, Stephen J., and Robert K. Miller, Jr. 2013.
 The Meritocracy Myth.
 3rd ed.
 Lanham, MD: Rowman & Littlefield.

 Andersen, Margaret L., and Howard Francis Taylor.
 2011.
 Sociology: The Essentials.
 6th ed.
 Belmont, CA: Wadsworth.